Nick Lawler Website

 satisfies never off by one

 We look at a new way to implement exhaustiveness checking in TypeScript.
 Unlike other entries in the genre it works with if statements and ternary expressions, while leaving no unnecessary conditions or unreachable code.
-Skip to the summary here or read along for examples.
+Skip to the summary here or read along for intuition and examples.

 The problem

-I define exhaustiveness checking as: “I get an informative type error when I add a new possible value to a union type”.
+I define exhaustiveness checking as: “I get an informative type error when I add new possibilities to a union type”.
 It’s a way to avoid bugs caused by forgetting to handle new cases.
+I assume you know a bit about the ways to implement it in TypeScript, and also have a sense of when and when not to seek it out.

 function toGermanExhaustive(x: NoYes): string {